opennetworkinglab/onos/web/gui2/README.md

 This will install all the vendor Javascript implementations that are listed in package.json (including 'ng' - the Angular CLI command) in to ~/onos/web/gui2-fw-lib/node_modules

-After this you should be able to cd in to ~/onos/web/gui2-fw-lib and run 'ng -v' and see:
+After this you should be able to cd in to ~/onos/web/gui2-fw-lib and run 'ng version' and see:
 ```
-Angular CLI: 6.0.0
+Angular CLI: 7.0.4
 Node: 8.11.1
 OS: linux x64
+Angular: 7.0.2
 ```

 ## GUI FW Lib